GT-RAIL/rms/README.md

 #### RMS (Robot Management System)

 RMS is a remote lab and user study management tool designed for use with controlling ROS enabled robots from the web.
+RMS is built on-top of the popular [CakePHP](http://cakephp.org/) Model-View-Controller (MVC) framework.

 For full documentation, see [the ROS wiki](http://ros.org/wiki/rms) or check out some [tutorials](http://www.ros.org/wiki/rms/#Tutorials).